srkraut/sigma-docs/docs/media/dataset.md

 ## Creating Remote DataSets

 Remote DataSets are a special type of DataSet which will periodically sync from a 3rd party data source.
-Xibo will call the URL at a chosen time period and parse the data according to instructions set on the DataSet record and any Columns that have been defined as Remote.
+Sigma-DS will call the URL at a chosen time period and parse the data according to instructions set on the DataSet record and any Columns that have been defined as Remote.

 On selecting Remote, additional tabbed fields are made available so that the Remote DataSet record can be fully completed:
 ![Alt text](dataset4.png)